 Sri Lanka: Students work with civil society partners to build capacity for human rights documentation work, transitional justice initiatives, and impact litigation.

-Research Associates take Professor Williams’ class, Advanced International Law and Peace Negotiations.
+Lawyering Peace students will take Professor Williams’ class, Advanced International Law and Peace Negotiations, in which students will have the opportunity both to learn legal concepts relating to peace and conflict resolution and to improve negotiation skills.
 The Lawyering Peace Program has a strong professional development component.
-Research Associates have the opportunity to network with alumni, attend professional development events and panels, as well as events at well-known DC institutions, and practice their negotiating skills in numerous negotiation simulations throughout the year.
+Students have the opportunity to network with alumni of the program and to practice their negotiating skills in numerous intensive negotiation simulations throughout the semester.